-Some New Women went as far as to wear pants, usually just for sporting outdoors, although some designs were worn at private house parties, beach resorts and at home.
-They were inspired by Asian clothing and featured semi wide loose legs, a long jacket with mandarin collar and a wide wash belt.
-They were made of silk, so they flowered beautifully.
-While we don’t see any of these worn in Downton Abbey, Lady Sybil who wore Harem pants in the first season, would be just the type of woman to wear a pant suit in the 1920s, too.
+Some New Women went as far as to wear pants, usually just for sporting outdoors, although some designs were worn at private house parties, beach resorts, and at home.
+They were inspired by Asian clothing and featured semi wide loose legs, a long jacket with a mandarin collar, and a wide wash belt.
+They were made of silk, so they flowed beautifully.
+While we don’t see any of these worn in Downton Abbey, Lady Sybil, who wore Harem pants in the first season, would be just the type of woman to wear a pant suit in the 1920s, too.
 Also, if you watch Miss Fisher’s Murder Mysteries you may see her wearing a white pant suit quite often.
 It was a look for the rebellious forward thinking woman.

-Look at this article for more ideas using scarves to accessorize a simple dress.
+Look at this article for more ideas on using scarves to accessorize a simple dress.

 1920s Tea Outfits

-Taking tea with friends was a daily event at Downton Abbey as well as hosting afternoon outdoor parties.
+Taking tea with friends was a daily event at Downton Abbey, as was hosting afternoon outdoor parties.
 For these occasions, casual day wear was set aside and something nicer was put on, always a dress, but not yet the beaded evening gowns.
 Dresses were made of light airy materials in colors to match the season with a few more accessories than home clothes.

 For my first afternoon tea look, I found a vintage drop waist navy blue and floral print dress (’80s) with tiered skirt.
 Very 1920s!
 I then piled on the accessories with a black cloche hat, long pearl necklace, wrist gloves, and a pair of T-strap shoes.